 In the beginning, you should take any remote job that you can get, but make it a priority to think about what you really demand from a job.
-I think more often than not, this leads digital nomads into starting their own online business.
+I think more often than not, this leads digital nomads into starting their own online businesses.

 There’s never been a better time to do so, and you’re already embarking on the digital nomad lifestyle!
 What’s one more leap-of-faith-that-it-will-all-work-out adventure?
 It may just be your answer to everything.

-Regardless of your employment type, a day will come where all of the warm and fuzzy feelings it once gave you are gone.
+Regardless of your employment type, a day will come when all of the warm and fuzzy feelings it once gave you are gone.
 Surprisingly, that’s a feeling that’s coming for the entire digital nomad experience, which leads right into surprise #7.

 7. There Will Be A Point Where Travel Stops Exciting You

-Things like finding the off-the-path waterfall, clearing customs, learning the beginnings of a new language will start off feeling exhilarating.
+Things like finding the off-the-path waterfall, clearing customs, and learning the beginnings of a new language will start off feeling exhilarating.